This topic describes how to run the cp command to upload local files or directories to Object Storage Service (OSS).

 Generate snapshots for objects when you upload the objects

-- ossutil does not delete snapshots stored in the directory specified by the snapshot-path parameter.
-To prevent snapshots from consuming excessive storage space, delete the snapshots that you no longer need from the directory specified by the snapshot-path parameter.
+ossutil does not automatically delete snapshots stored in the directory specified by snapshot-path.
+To prevent snapshots from consuming excessive storage space, delete the snapshots that you no longer need from the directory specified by snapshot-path.

-- Additional overheads are required to read and write snapshot information.
-We recommend that you do not use this option in the following scenarios: The number of objects that you want to upload is small; the network conditions are good; other users need to perform operations on those objects.
-To perform incremental upload, we recommend that you use the --update parameter.
+Additional overheads are required to read and write snapshot information.
+We recommend that you do not use this option in scenarios in which you have only a small number of objects to upload, the network condition is good, or other users need to perform operations on the objects.
+Instead, you can use --update to perform incremental uploads.

-- You can configure the --update and --snapshot-path parameters at the same time in a command. ossutil determines whether to skip an object in an upload task or a download task based on the snapshots stored in the directory specified by the --snapshot-path parameter.
-If no snapshots are generated for the object, ossutil determines whether to skip the object based on the --update parameter.
+You can configure both --update and --snapshot-path in a cp command. ossutil determines whether to skip an object based on the snapshots stored in the directory specified by --snapshot-path.
+If no snapshots are generated for the object, ossutil determines whether to skip the object based on the --update option.

 Batch upload objects that meet specified conditions

-When you run the cp command to batch upload objects and specify the --include and --exclude options in the command, ossutil batch uploads objects that meet the specified conditions.
+When you run the cp command to upload multiple objects at a time and specify the --include and --exclude options in the command, ossutil uploads objects that meet the specified conditions.

-- Asterisk (*): matches all characters.
-For example, *.txt indicates all TXT files.
+Asterisk (*): matches any number of characters.
+For example, *.txt matches all TXT files.

-- Question mark (?): matches a single character.
-For example, abc?.jpg specifies all JPG objects whose names start with abc and are followed by a single character such as abc1.jpg.
+Question mark (?): matches a single character.
+For example, abc?.jpg matches all JPG objects whose names are abc followed by a single character, such as abc1.jpg.

-- [sequence]: matches characters in a sequence.
-For example, abc[1-5].jpg specifies the objects whose names start with abc and are followed by a number contained in sequence [1-5].
-The objects include abc1.jpg, abc2.jpg, abc3.jpg, abc4.jpg, and abc5.jpg.
+[sequence]: matches characters in a sequence.
+For example, abc[1-5].jpg matches JPG objects whose names are abc followed by a number in sequence [1-5].
+The object names are abc1.jpg, abc2.jpg, abc3.jpg, abc4.jpg, and abc5.jpg.

 --include "*test*" --exclude "*.txt"